mrwersa/saba-pharma-bot/README.md

 A Telegram bot that fetches UK pharmacy data using web scraping techniques.
 This bot accepts UK postcodes and returns information about nearby pharmacies including items dispensed, prescriptions, CPCS, Pharmacy First, NMS, and EPS takeup data.

+## UPDATE: New Simple Implementation

+The bot has been reimplemented in a single `bot.py` file with a more reliable structure for Heroku deployment.
+This new implementation follows best practices and handles webhooks correctly.

 ## Requirements

 - Python 3.9+